abin12914/laravel_marketing_campaigner/README.md

 ## Features

-User can import contacts from Excel file
+- User can import contacts from Excel file
-Duplicate records won't be saved
+- Duplicate records won't be saved
-Can send personalized emails
+- Can send personalized emails
-Can integrate other notifiation channels like sms very easily(Not integrated now) History of notification contact CRUD operations
+- Can integrate other notifiation channels like sms very easily(Not integrated now)
+- History of notification
+- contact CRUD operations

 ## Points To Note

-This project uses Laravel Sail(A light-weight command-line interface for interacting with Laravel's default Docker development environment).
+This project can be easily setup and deploy using Laravel Sail, A light-weight command-line interface for interacting with Laravel's default Docker development environment.

 Bundled Docker Apps : Laravel, mysql, redis, meilisearch, mailpit, and selenium